 “Only the curious will grow and only the resolute overcome the obstacles to learning.” — Eugene Wilson

-Level 1: Developing Expertise
+Mastery Level 1: The Level of Expertise

-This is the level of expertise — the deep understanding of ideas and concepts that go beyond the superficial.
+Level 1 is the level of expertise — the deep understanding of ideas and concepts that go beyond the superficial.
 At this level, the focus is on the first two levels of Blooms Taxonomy:

 - Knowledge (Remembering), and